Raviprakashprajapati/RaviPrakashPrajapati/README.md

 I'm RAVI!
-I'm a **BCA final year student** looking for a great opportunity in  **IT sector**:earth_asia:.
+I'm a **Software Developer at IT Company**   :earth_asia:.
 I'm passionate about making **Fronted and Backend Site** more accessible, creating software:computer: and tools to help people, and **building a community**.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day:pray:.
 <br>